 Please contact Gail Woodward if you have questions about the Class Librarian program.

-Professors may add or remove library related features in Blackboard according to specific needs, but professors typically include the Class Librarian in the following sections of the course:
+Professors may include library related features in Brightspace according to specific needs.
+Professors often include the Class Librarian in the following sections of the course:

-Discussion Board- A forum in the discussion board enables students and the librarian to communicate with questions and answers.
+Discussions- This forum enables students and the librarian to communicate with questions and answers.

-Library Button – A library button in Blackboard’s left menu takes students to a page that includes a profile of the librarian (with contact information), a link to the library’s website, a link to the Class Librarian forum in the Discussion Board, and various library related instructional materials/resources created by the Class Librarian for the course.
+Library Module – A library module in Brightspace's left menu takes students to a page that includes a profile of the librarian (with contact information), a link to the library’s website, a link to the Class Librarian forum in Discussions, and various library related instructional materials/resources created by the Class Librarian for the course.